any626/php-engineering/project.md

 *Must work with calls from any domain*

-*Front end is a plus*
+*Front-end is a plus*

 *JSON ouput is required, HTML is a plus*

-Exercise #3 - Refactoring
+Exercise #3 - Final delivery
 -------------------------

-Take the two programs written previously and factor out as much common code as possible, leaving you with two smaller programs using shared COMPOSER components
+- Take the two programs written previously and factor out as much common code as possible, leaving you with two smaller programs using shared COMPOSER components

-And add an option to the API:
+- And add an option to the API:
   - /restless : Shows a list of all the teams which last game was on 75 F Avg or more

-Deliver SQL schema files
+- Deliver SQL schema files
+- Add unit tests to your composer components